 Start off by learning to make the foods you love to eat from scratch.
 For example, if you’ve been buying a lot of tomato sauce, hummus, gluten-free bread, crackers, salad dressings, or whatever else you consume on a regular basis, prioritize finding recipes for those types of foods.

 Make a list of the top store-bought foods you’d like to learn to make from scratch and keep your list small to start with – about three to five foods.
-If you love dairy-free chocolate or pizza or French fries, that’s OK too – there are many ways to make those recipes much more nutritious than what you’d find in packages at the grocery store.
+If you love dairy-free chocolate or pizza or French fries, that’s great – there are many ways to make those recipes more nutritious than what you’d find in packages at the grocery store.

 2. Find simple recipe inspiration